-Old Business: Reading of 2011 Annual Meeting,
+Old Business: Reading of 2012 Annual Meeting, by Janet C.

 Our Community Buddha Society is a faith organization whose goal is to assist all who seek spiritual sustain-ability and peaceful means in their life.
 This is achieved through our weekly Buddha Discovery Services, Meditation Services, Retreats, Study Groups Life Skills Coaching, personal Counselling, hospice work , home visitations, and local Community service work.

 Again this year we supported WarmLand House for the homeless, including a 90 day Meditation Sit, one day weekly for three months, offering meditation techniques to members and staff at Warmland.
 Our Master Teacher, offered a three week Course on Meditation, twice in 2013, through Elder College at the Island Savings Center, introducing thirty seven people to Meditation.

 Our educational materials given to homes for abused women.
 And Libraries of Youth Prisons.
 With the poor management of the Island Corridor Foundation it appears that passenger rail will be a thing of the past and we have stopped trying to move their Board forward to a successful commitment from VIA Rail.
 We continue with our support of the Kinsol Trestle Heritage Foundation.
 We continue to actively work with the Cowichan Valley Regional District, City of Duncan and North Cowichan District supporting the growth of Bike/Walking Trails for sustainable health and environmental ways of commuting.
 We have begun the process of becoming Roadway Stewards, cleaning the roadway from the Cowichan Valley Hospital to Vimy Road as part of our Community Services, and hope to have this offering in place by the Spring of 2014 in co-operation with the District of North Cowichan.